-[To best display the piece in its current location, without impinging upon the integrity of the 19th century workmanship, a local artisan created a detachable steel wall hanger that in combination with the early curved iron bracket allowed us to hang the fairly heavy sign from a sturdy barn post.]
+To display the piece in its current location--without impinging upon the integrity of the 19th century workmanship--a local artisan created a detachable steel hanger allowing us to suspend the sign and its iron hanger from a wooden post.
+(Alternative suspension methods are possible.)

 Height: 48 in.
 Width: 23 in.